Rhode Island Medicaid is called Medical Assistance (MA).

 This means you won’t be able to use Medicaid to cover treatments like holistic therapy.

-However, the programs that are covered by MA are proven and effective treatment measures that can help a person to find long-term sobriety.
+However, programs covered by MA are proven and effective treatment measures that can help a person find long-term sobriety and improve overall wellness.

-Top 5 Medicaid Rehab Centers In Rhode Island
+Top 5 Medicaid Rehab Facilities In Rhode Island

-We’ve selected five rehab programs in Rhode Island that accept Medicaid and offer a range of treatment approaches.
+We’ve selected five addiction treatment providers in Rhode Island that accept Medicaid and offer a range of treatment approaches.

-These drug addiction treatment centers have been selected for Google ratings, client testimonials, accreditation, and other key criteria.
+These drug addiction treatment centers have been selected for their:

 1. Center For Treatment And Recovery, Pawtucket, Rhode Island